 Put dates, cashews, vanilla, and half the coconut milk in a high speed blender, and blend until smooth.
 (You may need to stir occasionally).

-Add remaining coconut milk and blend again until completely incorporated.* (If making chocolate pudding/pops, add cacao powder before blending).
+Add avocado and remaining coconut milk and blend again until completely incorporated.* (If making chocolate pudding/pops, add cacao powder before blending).

 Chill and eat.